oozpay/cs436-term-project/readme.txt

 1) Locate "locust load test script" folder

+2) replace the IP address in the line "self.sio.connect("http://[IP]")" with webchat-service's external IP (port number isn't necessary since it will automatically use port 80)

-2) run the script in local terminal: locust -f locustfile.py
+3) run the script in local terminal: locust -f locustfile.py